haqq-network/haqq-keplr-mobile-provider/README.md

     For Android, copy the bundle file from `dist/keplr-mobile-provider.js` to the native app assets `android/app/src/main/assets/custom/keplr-mobile-provider.js`

-    For iOS, import the file from Xcode to create a link.
+    For iOS, copy to `ios` folder in your react-native project and then import the file from Xcode to create a link.

 1. **Load the Script Function**